Tomcatdude/resume-markdown/resume[template].md

 * Developed a data engineering method and random forest voting classifier for a new unlabeled malware class that outperformed competing group classifiers by a large margin.

 **Machine Learning**, Yonsei University, Spring 2022
-* Worked with an international team of students to create machine learning models that predict various aspects of a person’s life(health, depression levels, eating habits,etc) based on their daily activities.
+* Worked with an international team of students to create machine learning models that predict various aspects of a person’s life(health, depression levels, eating habits, etc.) based on their daily activities.
 * Collaborated with peers of various cultural backgrounds to deliver a professional presentation of our findings.
 * Used random forest, multiple linear regression, decision tree, and naive Bayes models to predict outcomes based on daily user habits.